garlicy/COMS-309/readme.md

 # Tasks
 ## Spring Boot
   * Each card game should have multi users
+  * Server connects Database
+  * Using MVC model
+  * User puts data, service fetches it, conveys it to the database

+## MySQL
+  * Save the data from user via server
+  * Save pre-made games for sample (e.g. War, Poker)

 ## Android Studio - User interface
    ![01](./hv_4/Documents/Captures/card_editor.png)